Battle of Largs: Aftermath

 This Neolithic chambered cairn near Largs is sometimes known as "Haco's Tomb".
 Local tombs, such as this, were once believed to have been erected as grave markers for warriors slain during the battle.

 The saga described the Norwegian campaign as a triumph.
 In reality, it had not achieved anything, though the expedition was not lost at Largs.
 Haakon simply retreated to Orkney to overwinter with his forces.
 He unexpectedly fell ill and died there before he had the chance to resume operations.
 The campaign had started too late, and the Scottish king had successfully prolonged negotiations to his own advantage.
 As the summer turned to autumn, and the royal envoys parleyed back and forth, Alexander III had further strengthened his forces in the defence of his realm and left Haakon's fleet to the mercy of the deteriorating weather.
 In the end, the Scottish realm had successfully defended itself from Norwegian might, and many of Haakon's Norse-Gaelic vassals had been reluctant to support the Norwegian cause.
 Within months of the abortive campaign, embassies were sent from Norway to discuss terms of peace.
-Meanwhile, Alexander III seized the initiative and made ready to punish the magnates who had supported Haakon, with at least three Scottish expeditions prepared against lords who had aided Haakon, the earls of Buchan, Mar and Alan Durward led an army to the Hebrides with Alexander III himself making ready a fleet to sail against Mann until the agreement of King Magnus of Mann and the Isles to become Alexander’s vassal which symbolised the collapse of Norse lordship in the Isles.
+Meanwhile, Alexander III seized the initiative and made ready to punish the magnates who had supported Haakon, with at least three Scottish expeditions prepared against lords who had aided Haakon, the earls of Buchan, Mar and Alan Durward led an army to the Hebrides while Alexander III himself made ready a fleet to sail against Mann until the agreement of King Magnus of Mann and the Isles agreed to become Alexander’s vassal, which symbolised the collapse of Norse lordship in the Isles.
 By the end of the year the Hebrideans and Manx were forced to submit to the Scots.
 In 1266, almost three years after the battle, terms of peace were finally agreed upon between the Scottish and Norwegian kings.
 On 2 July 1266, with the conclusion of the Treaty of Perth, the Hebrides and Mann were leased to the King of Scots, in return for an annual payment.
 As it happened, Norwegian rule over the Hebrides would never return, with the Kingdom of Scotland eventually discontinuing their payments to the Norwegian crown.
 The treaty also entailed Scottish acceptance of Norwegian rule over Orkney and Shetland.